Data Last Updated: December 17, 2020

 Health Protocols and Safety Measures

-Firstly, all travelers should wear face masks in all outdoor and indoor public places.
-Secondly, tourists should follow the social distancing practices.
+All travelers should wear face masks in all outdoor and indoor public places.
+When going around Singapore, tourists should follow strict social distancing practices.

 What's Open in Singapore?